 This year’s Spoken Word performance focuses on the director’s journey, telling an intimate story in finding common ground with Rhys and Bronte.

-I’m finding things and I’m asking questions.
-I can’t know everything.
-I challenge anyone to know everything.
+I’m finding things and I’m asking questions, and in that pursuit, I always come back to how much I don’t know.
 In many ways, we can only know ourselves, but only if we are at liberty to do so.
-That is how I begin my journey – through empathy while exposing the cruel and ignorant side of privilege.
-I am interested in women.
-In the disenfranchisement or subjugation of cultural identity, how it affects people.
-I am interested in author Jean Rhys as she floats in all the unjust in-betweens in conceiving her novel.
-She is Bertha, she is Antoinette.
-All these women peer at themselves in a fractured mirror, half-stripped of identity, responding in any manner they can.
-I call this window into Willy’s play, A Branch of Frangipani.Stephanie Vlahos
+It is on that premise that II begin my journey – through empathy, while exposing the cruel and ignorant side of privilege.
+I am interested in women, in the disenfranchisement or subjugation of cultural identity; I am interested in author Jean Rhys as she floats in all the unjust in-betweens as she conceives her novel.
+She is Bertha from Jane Eyre, she is Antoinette from The Wide Sargasso Sea, and all these women peer into a fractured mirror.
+I see the mirror as a window into Willy’s play, A Branch of Frangipani.Stephanie Vlahos